godot-extended-libraries/godot-realistic-water/README.md

 ## Usage

-Download Godot 3.1.1 and open this project.
-Godot 3.1 has a depth buffer bug.
+Download Godot 3.2. and open the Godot Realistic Water project.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.